Leeds University Library's Cookery Collection: Chaston Chapman brewing donation

 Alfred Chaston Chapman was a chemist with a specialist interest in fermentation and brewing.
 He was president of the Institute of Brewing and Distilling from 1911 to 1913.
 In 1939 his widow donated to Leeds University Library his collection of books which cover the history of brewing, wine-making, the legality of alcohol and drinking in society.
 Some titles in his collection include: The Anatomy of Drunkenness (1840), The History and Science of Drunkenness (1883) and Oxford Night Caps: Being a Collection of Receipts for Making Various Beverages Used in the University (1835).

 Cookery Manuscripts

 Individual manuscript volumes in the Cookery Collection have been grouped in the archive collection, Cookery Manuscripts.
 There are 75 items spanning the period 1561–2000 and covering the subjects of cookery, household management and medicinal remedies.
 Some of these manuscripts were part of Blanche Leigh and John Preston's original donations to Leeds University Library but there are more recent acquisitions.

 Research and outreach

 Research topics

-The Cookery Collection at Leeds University Library has proved to be an insightful research resource for scholars.
+The Cookery Collection at Leeds University Library is a research resource for scholars.